ozzychel/iMovieRate/README.md

 Mobile iOS/Android app for searching movie data and creating "to-watch" lists.
 Allows user to search, browse and store most relevant information on thousands of movies.
 Displays most trending movies of the day/week and movies, that are screened in theaters today.
 App utilizes fetching data from several API's ([The Movie Database](http://https://www.themoviedb.org/), [The Open Movie Database](http://www.omdbapi.com/), Kinopoisk Unofficial) and displays it in a user friendly manner.

-Supports both iOS and Android, utilizes React Native and Expo.io frameworks on client side and custom-build Express server with MongoDB on the server side.
+Supports both iOS and Android, utilizes React Native and Expo frameworks on client side and custom-build Express server with MongoDB on the server side.

 For each user-selected movie displays:
   * general information: